 It’s not absolutely necessary.
 While some are designed for women, we should expand on this, and note that not all women are created the same.
 Some kayaks are designed just for smaller women, and these may be too small for others.
 Ultimately, choose one that you’re comfortable in.
 Select one that’s wide enough for you to move around a bit in, and ideally, is adjustable to your liking.

 You may like the sit-on-top style, as it’s less restrictive.
 You’re free to move around however you please (although preferably not tipping the kayak over).
 It won’t confine you to the length or width that the sit-in style cockpit offers.

 You’ll want one that accommodates your size.
 It should be easy to maneuver, be lightweight, and a bit shorter.

 Which one of these was the one you want to take on your next adventures?
 Our personal favorites were the Perception Tribute, Ocean Kayak Venus, and the Emotion Glide.
 The Tribute had just about everything we could have wanted.
 It was comfortable, easy to operate, had ample, covered storage space, and an adjustable padded seat and footrests.
-The Ocean Kayak Venus was also very lightweight and easy to maneuver in the water.
+The Pelican Kayak Sentinel 100X was also very lightweight and easy to maneuver in the water.
 In addition, it had great lumbar support and adjustable seating.
 The only downsides were that the storage space was limited and was a bit awkward to carry.
 The Glide was ultra-comfortable with adjustable, padded seats and footrests.
 It was easy to maneuver, lightweight, and well-balanced.
 It also did well in various types of water and environments.
 The only downside to it, was the lack of dry storage.
 So, which one of these best kayaks for women will be coming home with you?